Adult woman spraying plants in garden to protect from diseases

 How to use insecticidal soaps

-You could go stronger but this could damage the foliage of your plants.
+You could go stronger, but that could damage your plants’ foliage.
 It’s important to use bottled water or soft tap water.
 Hard water from the faucet contains minerals that may harm or damage plants.
 It also makes the foliage of plants look unsightly.

 Soft-bodied insects like aphids, scales, whiteflies, psyllids, mealybugs, and spider mites are good candidates for soapy sprays.